A Short Analysis of Thomas Hardy’s ‘During Wind and Rain’

 ‘During Wind and Rain’ is one such poem, recollecting Emma’s childhood life in Devon with her family.
 Emma, like her parents, is now in that ‘high new house’ of heaven, and all that remains of her is the name on her gravestone and Hardy’s memories of her.
 Hardy’s use of the refrain ‘the years O!’ (or ‘the years, the years’ as the even-numbered stanzas have it) calls to mind not only the passing of time but also the years marked on those gravestones, alongside the names.

 ‘During Wind and Rain’ shows what a fine poet Thomas Hardy was, especially in his late phase during the second decade of the twentieth century when his memories of Emma prompted him to write some of the most beautiful elegies of the century.
 Although like many of Hardy’s poems, ‘During Wind and Rain’ doesn’t require much deciphering, further analysis of its features and themes reveals some very fine touches.

-For more discussion of Hardy’s work, see our analysis of his heartfelt poem about the death of his first wife, our thoughts on his classic poem ‘Afterwards’, and our pick of his best novels.
+For more discussion of Hardy’s work, see our analysis of his heartfelt poem about the death of his first wife, our thoughts on his classic poem ‘Afterwards’, our commentary on his poem ‘Neutral Tones’, and our pick of his best novels.
 To go in search of more of Hardy’s poetry, we recommend The Collected Poems of Thomas Hardy (Wordsworth Poetry Library), which is excellent value for money and contains nearly 1,000 pages of Hardy’s poems.